avipars/llmAI/README.md

 # llmAI
-Code to communicate with various LLM
+Code to communicate with various LLMs